Erica Chenoweth: Work

 Together with Maria J. Stephan, who was then at the U.S. Department of State, Chenoweth co-wrote the book Why Civil Resistance Works.
 Chenoweth and Stephan organized an international team of scholars in identifying all the major violent and nonviolent governmental change efforts of the twentieth century.
 They translated the results into a theory of civil resistance and its success rate for political change compared to violent resistance.

 Their team compared over 200 violent revolutions and over 100 nonviolent campaigns.
 Their data shows that 26% of the violent revolutions were successful, while 53% of the nonviolent campaigns succeeded.
 Moreover, looking at change in democracy (Polity IV scores) suggest that nonviolence promotes democracy while violence promotes tyranny.

-In the research data set, every campaign that got active participation from at least 3.5 percent of the population succeeded, and many succeeded with less.
+Chenoweth coined the "3.5% rule" to describe the fact that in the research data set, every campaign that got active participation from at least 3.5 percent of the population succeeded, and many succeeded with less.
 All the campaigns that achieved that threshold were nonviolent; no violent campaign achieved that threshold.

-Their research work on non-violent civil resistance inspired the movement Extinction Rebellion.
+Their research work on nonviolent civil resistance inspired the movement Extinction Rebellion.

+In their 2020 essay, The Future of Nonviolent Resistance, Chenoweth argued that nonviolent protest movements in the 2010s were more common than in previous decades but statistically showed less effectiveness compared to earlier movements.
+Chenoweth listed the four factors of successful movements that they judged to have been less common in the 2010s movements as: "careful planning, organization, training, and coalition-building prior to mass mobilization" as opposed to protests occurring first; momentum in "grow[ing] in size and diversity" and using techniques such as strikes and civil disobedience; inclusion of a non-internet component to organising; and "strategies for maintaining unity and discipline" in rejecting the use of violent tactics.
+Their point of view was optimistic about the future of protest movements, stating that protests during the COVID-19 pandemic were "updating and renewing the outdated playbook" of "rely[ing] exclusively on protest" and instead "building resilient coalitions with a greater capacity for bringing about lasting transformation."

+As of January 2025, Chenoweth serves as director of the Nonviolent Action Lab at Harvard's Ash Center for Democratic Governance and Innovation.

+In 2017 Chenoweth cofounded, with Jeremy Pressman, the Crowd Counting Consortium.
+The Crowd Counting Consortium was created after Chenoweth and their colleagues noticed an interest in documenting crowds, such as protests or other movements.